MananVaishnav/Happy-and-Sad-Image-Classifier/README.md

 4. Flatten: The Flatten layer is used to reshape the data.
 It transforms multi-dimensional data, such as the output of convolutional layers, into a one-dimensional vector.
 This is often necessary when transitioning from convolutional layers to fully connected layers in a neural network.
 5. Dropout: Dropout is a regularization technique used in neural networks to prevent overfitting.
 The Dropout layer randomly sets a fraction of input units to zero during training.
 This helps to prevent the network from relying too heavily on specific neurons and encourages more robust and generalizable learning.

+# Note
+code :
+gpus = tf.config.experimental.list_physical_devices('GPU')
+for gpu in gpus:
+    tf.config.experimental.set_memory_growth(gpu, True)

+This code is for avoid OOM error.
+OOM (Out Of Memory) errors can occur when building and training a neural network model on the GPU.
+The size of the model is limited by the available memory on the GPU.
+The following may occur when a model has exhausted the memory : Resource Exhausted Error : an error message that indicates Out Of Memory (OOM)

 # Steps for building an image classification machine learning model
 1. Data Collection
 2. Data Preprocessing